Yorktown (Va.)--History--Civil War, 1861-1865

 Letter from Captain George Bouton to his seven-year-old daughter Mollie from Yorktown, Virginia during the American Civil War.
 He describes the condition of Yorktown as "an old and dilapidated town", General Daniel Harvey Hill as a commander, describing some of the local families in Yorktown including the Fry family, and having a "free Negro from Madison County for a servant, a very indifferent cook & indifferent servant [in] everyday."

 A letter from Edward R. Yoder to his cousin E.J.
-Ransome describes a school in Yorktown, Virginia that is educating freed men by a Northern Quaker, Nancy Battie and other teachers.
-He also tells of an attempt to recruit these blacks for the army and local home defense unit.
+Ransome describing a school in Yorktown, Virginia, where a Northern Quaker, Nancy Battie, and other teachers are educating freedmen.
+He also tells of an attempt to recruit these freedmen for the army and local home defense unit.
 He remarks on the raising of a bell, which once belonged to a Yorktown church, in the schoolhouse.

 A letter from Henry T. Douglas to Donald W. Davis, American Legion of Williamsburg, Virginia, describes his military experience in the Civil War as an engineer, particularly in Yorktown, Williamsburg, and other parts of Virginia.